AndrewRomitti/Evaluating-The-Effectiveness-of-Synthetic-Datasets-for-Dementia-Diagnosis-Using-Deep-Learning/README.md

 ```
 bash train_gan.sh
 ```
-While the paper trained the GAN on 3000 kimgs, this code will train it for the ideal 5000 kimgs to replicate ideal results.
-If you want more similar results to the paper then I would recommend manually changing the kimgs to 3000.
+While the paper trained the GAN on 3000 kimgs, for ideal results we would recommend training it for 5000kimgs or more.
+The default code in the train_gan bash file is set to 3000 in order to replicate the results of the paper.

 ### Creating Synthetic Datasets